inoyoh/BHA5/_posts/2018-02-03-biohacking.md

 ![bio](/images/body-mods.jpg)

-# Biohacking use a lot of technology
+# We must use technology correctly

 gene-editing